Top 6 Dark Pokemon Cards: Team Rocket Returns Expansion

 First, the bad.
 Dark Crobat will take time to play, as you'll have to use a Zubat, then evolve it twice.
 Plus, Crobat only has 90 HP (low for a Stage 2 Pokemon) and a weakness to Electricity.
-Still, its got a cool power and two cheap attacks.
+Nevertheless, it wields a cool power and two cheap attacks:

-- The menacingly named Poke-Power, Black Beam, lets Crobat Poison a foe each turn as long as it has no status effect.
+- Black Beam (Poke-Power) Lets Crobat Poison a foe each turn as long as Crobat has no status effect.

-Throw in a resistance to Grass and a very low Retreat Cost, and Dark Crobat earns its place in many decks for its Bench-decimating potential.
+Throw in a resistance to Grass plus a miniscule Retreat Cost, and Dark Crobat earns its place in many decks for its Bench-decimating potential.

 3. Dark Tyranitar

-- Poke-Body Sand Damage deals 10 damage to each opposing Benched Pokemon between every turn.
-It's essentially Poisoning all of them for free, and works even if Tyranitar is suffering a status condition, making it very helpful.
+- Sand Damage (Poke-Body) Deals 10 damage to each opposing Benched Pokemon between every turn.
+It's essentially Poisoning all of them for free, and thankfully functions even if Tyranitar is suffering a status condition.

-- (3 energy) Tyranitar's only attack, Second Strike mashes 50 damage, plus 20 more if the Defending Pokemon has at least two damage counters already.
+- Second Strike (3 energy) Mashes 50 damage, plus 20 more if the Defending Pokemon has at least two damage counters already.
 This combos well with Sand Damage, which often puts two or more counters on opposing Pokemon before they hit the field.

 Dark Tyranitar is weak to Grass, and takes three energy to retreat, but those are small prices to pay for its formidable abilities.